Your money-making expert. Financial journalist, TV and radio personality.

 What happens when you can’t afford your pet?
+An animal Welfare charity has said is has received 4000 calls from people wanting to give up their pet (as reported this week 13 Feb 2023).
+That is double what it had received last year.
 Shelters have reportedly been receiving more and more unwanted animals as the cost of living crisis affects millions across the UK.
+The SPCA have specified that the cost of living crisis is nearly solely to blame for this crisis in animal rehoming.

 As fuel and bill prices rise along with grocery costs, many people just can’t justify spending money on an animal as well.